When was Pearl Harbor? A Breakdown of the Attack

 The attack on Pearl Harbor happened before Japan officially declared war to the U.S. Apparently Admiral Yamamoto intended originally to only start the attack 30 minutes after informing the U.S. that peace negotiations were over.
 A 5,000 word notification was transmitted from Tokyo to the Japanese Embassy in two blocks, but it took too long for the Japanese ambassador to have the message transcribed and deliver it in time.
 U.S. code breakers had actually already deciphered most of the message several hours before the ambassador managed to deliver it.
 Japan’s declaration of war was printed in the Japanese newspapers on the day of the attack already, while the U.S. only got it the next day.

-This article (When Was Pearl Harbor?) is part of our larger selection of posts about the Pearl Harbor attack.
+This article is part of our larger selection of posts about the Pearl Harbor attack.
 To learn more, click here for our comprehensive guide to Pearl Harbor.